-If the current state is not Ready, an event is raised to provide a notification that the state was not the expected state, and False is returned (see later for a description of the error and aborted events)
+If the current state is not Ready, a notification is raised to provide a notification that the state was not the expected state, and False is returned (see later for a description of the error and aborted notifications)

-If the current state is not Ready, then the current state is set to Aborting.
+If the current state is not Aborted, then the current state is set to Aborting.
 Otherwise, the abort is silently ignored.

-If the current state is Busy, an event is raised to provide a notification that the service was aborted (see later for a description of the error and aborted events)
+The SetAborted() method can also be used where the implementing class aborts the operation (for example, a motion operation may be aborted by the NC).
+So if the current state was Busy, a notification is raised to indicate that the service was aborted internally (see later for a description of the error and aborted notifications)

 The Clear method can be used to clear result flags, provided the current state is Ready.
-If the current state is not Ready, an event is raised to provide a notification that the state was not the expected state (see later for a description of the error and aborted events)
+If the current state is not Ready, a notification is raised to indicate that the state was not in the expected state (see later for a description of the error and aborted notifications)